Pretties: Plot

 Zane and Tally soon get to decide to escape the city with a few other Crims.
 Fausto helps Zane and Tally get the cuff off, and they soon escape the city by hoverboarding out of a hot-air balloon.
 Peris, Tally's friend from her Ugly days, decides in the balloon that he does not want to go to the New Smoke, but he agrees to stall for Tally.
 Tally's hoverboard crashes, and she falls into a reservation with rather primitive people who seem to be very violent.
 She is considered a god there because of her beauty.
-There she meets Andrew Simpson Smith, the village holy man, who is the only one who speaks her language, which they call the language of the gods, with significant fluency.
+There, she meets Andrew Simpson Smith, the village holy man, who is the only one who speaks her language, which they call the language of the gods, with significant fluency.

 Andrew tries to help her reach the Rusty Ruins, though he says that they are beyond the end of the world.
-Through their travels, Tally comes to deduce that the villagers are living in a forcefield-protected reservation where Specials and Pretty Scientists conduct experiments about violence and ways to reduce mankind's violent nature.
-During this time, Tally starts to wonder if Dr. Cable's words to her have some truth - perhaps the Pretty operation that clouds everyone's minds is the only way that humans can live in peace, without destroying each other or the planet.
+Through their travels, Tally comes to deduce that the villagers are living in a forcefield-protected reservation in which Specials and Pretty Scientists conduct experiments about violence and ways to reduce mankind's violent nature.
+During this time, Tally starts to wonder if Dr. Cable's words to her have some truth.
+Perhaps the Pretty operation that clouds everyone's minds is the only way that humans can live in peace without destroying each other or the planet.

 Tally steals a hovercar from the visiting scientists to escape to the Rusty Ruins.
-When she calls, she sees someone coming down on a hover board and is shocked to find that it is David who has come to take her to the New Smoke.
-When she arrives, Maddy tells her that the pills she and Zane took separately were meant to be taken together.
+When she calls, she sees someone coming down on a hoverboard and is shocked to find that it is David who has come to take her to the New Smoke.
+When she arrives, Maddy tells her that the pills she and Zane that took separately were meant to be taken together.
 Zane's pill contained the nanos that were supposed to eat away the lesions, but they ate more of Zane's brain tissue than the lesions because they needed the pill that Tally took to stop them.
 Tally, in fact, cured herself, since the pill that she took only stopped nanos; it did not contain nanos itself to heal the lesions.

-They soon discover that, when Zane went to the hospital, a tracker chip was put in his tooth.
+They soon discover that when Zane went to the hospital, a tracker chip was put in his tooth.
 Tally decides to stay with Zane instead of escaping with David.
-David believes that she only wants to stay with Zane because he is a Pretty.
-To make David leave and not get caught himself, Tally tells him to "get his ugly face out of here".
+David believes that she wants to stay with Zane only because he is a Pretty.
+To make David leave and not get caught himself, Tally tells him to "get his ugly face out of here."
 It has the desired result and he flees.
 She stays with Zane which leads to her getting caught by the Specials along with Fausto.
 She discovers Shay has been turned into a Special.
-The book ends with Shay saying 'face it Tally-wa, you're special'.
+The book ends with Shay saying, "Face it Tally-wa, you're special."